AidanTilgner/Ask-Mintlify/Readme.md

 ### The Problem

 There is a problem that plagues integrations of LLMs that utilize context injection, which is context length.
-There is 1) only so much information that a chatbot can pay "attention" to, and 2) a cost to processing each individual token, (albeit usually a relatively cheap one).
+There is 1) only so much information that a chatbot can pay "attention" to, and 2) a real monetary cost to processing each individual token, (albeit usually a relatively cheap one).

 #### Assumptions